A colorful Hawaiian menu set on the island of Motunui full of Moana party ideas!

 The Place Settings

-These raffia placemats really helped pull the room together.
-I love the rough texture and even the round shape!
-I was originally going to use the yellow place mats I used for Beauty and the Beast, but the texture added such a natural, tropical feel that reminded me of Monutui.
 I used old pasta bowls from Williams-Sonoma for the poke and tumbler glasses for the cocktails.
 We also needed chopsticks for poke.
 I found these great banana leaf-colored napkins that I paired with hibiscus napkin rings from Pier 1.

-I know what you’r thinking: Katie-Rose, how many times are you going to use flower napkin rings at Disney Dinners?
+I know what you’re thinking: Katie-Rose, how many times are you going to use flower napkin rings at Disney Dinners?
 In my defense, I was going to use real flowers secured with ribbon but when I saw these hibiscus napkin rings, I realized that was way more Hawaiian of a flower than I could possibly get at the store.

 “Sometimes the world seems against you